Katsutoshi Kawano: Career

-Japan Maritime Self-Defense Force Rear Admiral Katsuji Kawano.(His father was the Commanding Officer of Sub Area Activity Hakodate.)

-His father participated in World War II as a young officer of the Imperial Japanese Navy.

-He aspired to be an naval officer under the influence of his father.

-Then when his father retired, he raised in Ibaraki, Osaka.

-He attended the National Defense Academy of Japan, graduating in 1977 with a degree in mechanical engineering.
-He then joined the Japan Maritime Self-Defense Force, serving in a number of command and staff positions.

 In 1991, then-Commander Kawano took command of the JS Oyodo, DE-231, an Abukuma-class destroyer escort.
 In 1999, then-Captain Kawano took command of MSDF Escort Flotilla 3.
 In 2004, then-Rear Admiral Kawano took command of the MSDF Sasebo District.
 In 2008, Kawano took command of the Mine Warfare Force.
 His career was temporarily in jeopardy when a ship under his command, the JDS Atago (DDG-177), collided with a fishing boat and caused two fishermen to go missing.
 In 2010, then-Vice Admiral Kawano became the Vice Chief of Staff of the Joint Staff Council.
 One year later, in 2011, he became the 45th Commander of the Self-Defense Fleet, succeeding Kenichi Kuramoto.
 In 2012, he was succeeded by Yasushi Matsushita.

 On 26 July 2012, Kawano was promoted to full Admiral and became Chief of Staff of the MSDF, replacing outgoing admiral Masahiko Sugimoto.
 As MSDF Chief of Staff, he was deeply involved in the ongoing Senkaku Islands dispute.

 On 14 October 2014, Admiral Kawano was named by then-Prime Minister Shinzo Abe as the Chief of Staff, Joint Staff of the Japan Self Defense Forces (JSDF).
 As the Chief of Staff, Joint Staff, his term as the is extended thrice, making him serve his post beyond his retirement age at 62.
-His term was extended first in November 2016, and was extended for a whole year through May 27, due to the North Korea Tensions and his close ties with Shinzō Abe, and got his term extended again until March 31, 2019, as he was replaced by Kōji Yamazaki.
+His term was extended first in November 2016, and was extended for a whole year through May 27, due to the North Korea Tensions and for his key strategic insights which gained the support of then-Prime Minister Shinzō Abe.
+Kawano got his term extended again for the last time until he was replaced by Kōji Yamazaki on March 31, 2019.

 After retirement, he became an advisor to the Ministry of Defense.

 Currently, he is a commentator for the Nippon TV group and an advisor for several companies.